A speeding ticket typically stays on your driving record for three to five years, depending on your state’s laws and the severity of the offense.

 In some states, like Delaware and New Jersey, you can take a traffic school course to reduce the number of points on your record.
 If you take a defensive driving course in Delaware, you’ll earn three credits that reduce the negative impact of moving violations (such as inflated car insurance costs).1

 Each state has its own system for speeding tickets.
 With most, the ticket amount is based on how many miles you were driving over the speed limit.
 Some states charge by your offense number, and some let their municipalities decide.
-Note that the below charge only includes fines and not other penalties like points, license suspensions, imprisonment, and so on.
+Note that the charge below only includes fines and not other penalties like points, license suspensions, imprisonment, and so on.

 State | Speeding ticket costs |